andre-lima/takehome-frontend-3d-assessment/ROADMAP.md

 *Note: Most likely, not all of these items will be tackled by the end of the assignment.*

+# Assumptions

+## Shapes' Labels

+- The shape labels should include a number that represents the number of shapes created so far +1.

+- If a shape was deleted, the number of shapes created is not subtracted by 1.

+- Child labels will use the same global counter, and not be numbered after its parent's chldren shapes created.

 # 1 - Application Improvements

 ## Code